../

 $IPT -t nat -A POSTROUTING -o $WAN_FACE -j MASQUERADE

-These are two bash scripts, which also need to be added to the startup script.
+These are bash scripts and should also be added to a startup script.

-Theoretically, IPv6 requires absolutely no NAT.
-However, because I can’t quite figure out my ISP’s IPv6 address allocation rules, I chose to settle for the next best thing and opted for a safe NAT configuration.
+In theory, IPv6 does not need NAT at all, but because I can't quite figure out my ISP's IPv6 address assignment rules, I chose a safe NAT instead.

 sudo apt install isc-dhcp-server